-- The deadline to enroll in the Free Credit Monitoring Services benefit has been extended to April 12, 2019.
+- The deadline to enroll in the Free Credit Monitoring Services benefit passed on April 12, 2019.

 If you had a fraudulent tax return filed in your name by someone else using TurboTax for Tax Years 2014, 2015, or 2016, you may be entitled to two years of TransUnion Free Credit Monitoring Services and other benefits from a class action settlement.

 To enroll in the Free Credit Monitoring Services benefit, click here.
-The deadline to enroll is April 12, 2019.
+The deadline to enroll passed on April 12, 2019.